Dasharo/presentations/dug_4_closing.md

 .center.image-80[![](/img/fosdem_2024.png)]

 * We already have more talks than
 * We plan some classical talks like AMD open-source firmware status, Arm Verified/Secure Boot
-* We looking to meet you there, ther will be definitely some pPub (physical Pub) meetup in Brussels.
+* We looking to meet you there, there will be definitely some pPub (physical Pub) meetup in Brussels.

 ---